“If candidate sourcing is a marketing job then job description is your sales pitch!”. Hence always write good job description.

 So how do you convert a visitor to your career page into a potential qualified lead?

 Job Title in a job description is the first thing that catches attention.
-A good job title is more than a title. e.g. it reveals
+When you want to write good job description, make sure a job title is more than just a title. e.g. a good job title reveals

 - The Nature of the job